UWrc/UWrc.github.io/docs/hyak101/containers/demonstration.md

 print("Pi=",math.pi)
 # Use `Ctrl+x` to exit the text editor.
 ```

 Try to run the `pi.py` script without binding the filesystem.

 ```bash
 apptainer exec python_3.9.20-slim-bullseye.sif python pi.py
 ```

 ```bash
 /usr/local/bin/python: can't open file '/gscratch/scrubbed/finchkn/basics/pi.py': [Errno 2] No such file or directory
 ```

-To access the `pi.py` script and execute it, the file system much be bound to the container.
+To access the `pi.py` script and execute it, the file system must be bound to the container.
 To bind the filesystem to the container AND run `pi.py`, use the following command:

 ```bash
 apptainer exec --bind /gscratch/ python_3.9.20-slim-bullseye.sif python pi.py
 ```

 ```bash
 Executing inside the container!
 Pi= 3.141592653589793
 ```

 You can also use `apptainer shell` to open a shell into the container and bind the filesystem so that the files are accessible and visible with `ls`.

 ```bash
 apptainer shell --bind /gscratch/ python_3.9.20-slim-bullseye.sif
 ```

 Now with `ls` you can list the contents of your working directory.

 ```bash
 Apptainer> ls
 ```

 Now you can now run `pi.py` inside the shell:

 ```bash
 Apptainer>python pi.py
 ```

 In the next section, we'll learn how to build custom containers.